All power is useless without stopping power. Make a brake service appointment today and let our expert technicians take care of your 1999 Mazda 626.

 How often should you change your 1999 Mazda 626’s brake pads?
 It depends on you and your driving style.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your 626.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Mazda 626s that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your 626, we’ll use brake components that meet or exceed Mazda’s specs.

 Your Mazda 626 engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For instance, rotors may start to warp when you drive on worn brake pads, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Get your 1999 Mazda 626 brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Make an appointment for Mazda 626 brake repairs or services today.